 -- Posted by Neil H. Buchanan

 Early last month, I wrote a post ("Friendly Fire on Social Security") describing MSNBC talking-head Lawrence O'Donnell's gratuitous and completely inaccurate attacks on Social Security.
 O'Donnell has since been promoted from being a frequent guest host on Keith Olbermann's show to hosting his own prime-time talk show, "The Last Word."
 I have been avoiding that show, in part because I have been trying to clear the backlog of unfinished work from my recent globetrotting, but also because it is rather obvious that O'Donnell has nothing new or interesting to say.
-He is a partisan Democrat (having been a top aide to former Senator Daniel Patrick Moynihan of New York), but he is simply a font of conventional wisdom on all things economic, making him very much a "New Democrat."
+He is a partisan Democrat (having been a top aide to former Senator Daniel Patrick Moynihan of New York), but he is simply a conduit of conventional wisdom on all things economic, making him very much a "New Democrat."

 Last night (Thursday, October 21), however, I was taken in by a teaser for O'Donnell's show.
 Most of the show was devoted to an extended discussion about the federal budget.
 It turns out that Esquire magazine put together a mock "budget commission," with O'Donnell moderating a three-day discussion among four former U.S. Senators, each of whom supposedly has expertise on budget issues.
 (Their expertise comes from their having served on the Finance Committee, which apparently imparts experience but not necessarily knowledge or insight).
 The bipartisan group -- Gary Hart (D-Col.), John Danforth (R.-Mo.), Bill Bradley (D.-NJ), and Bob Packwood (R.-Ore.) -- apparently agreed upon a plan of budget cuts and tax increases that would not only balance the budget within a decade but also "fix" Social Security to boot!
 O'Donnell spent the first half hour of his show interviewing three of the "commissioners," Packwood being unavailable.